 Lauren decided to intern with the General Sessions Probation Department in Nashville which later became her chosen career path.
 She worked in the Metro Nashville Misdemeanor Probation Department supervising probationers for several years and contributed to writing departmental policy.
 She was given the opportunity to be the lead Probation Officer for the Cherished HEARTS Human Trafficking Court and became engaged in working with Nashville’s most underserved citizens.

-Lauren was offered the position of Director of Division X Specialty Courts in The Davidson County General Sessions Court and enjoys providing support to those individuals working to change their life.
+Lauren was offered the position of Program Manager of General Sessions Court and Cherished HEARTS and enjoys providing support to those individuals working to change their life.